Who are Tour 168's Tours for?

 5. Those who have

-aged parents.
 We take care of them well.
-The pace of our tour is very suitable for them.
+The pace of our tour is very suitable for

 6. Those who want to